TenkyuChimata/linux-wireless-reg-unlocked/README.md

 # linux-wireless-reg-unlocked

-Patched Intel **iwlwifi** kernel modules with **regulatory restrictions relaxed**, including:
+Patched Intel **iwlwifi** and Linux **cfg80211/regulatory** components to relax wireless restrictions and expose additional capabilities.

-- LAR (Location Aware Regulatory) disable
-- 6 GHz channel exposure
-- NO_IR (no initiate radiation) removal
-- Forced 6 GHz VLP AP capability

-Designed for **Arch Linux** users who need full control over Wi-Fi capabilities.
+This project provides external kernel modules for Arch Linux that modify both the Intel iwlwifi driver and the cfg80211 regulatory layer, allowing advanced users greater control over Wi-Fi behavior without rebuilding the full kernel.

 ---

 ## 🚀 Features

+- Add `lar_disable` module parameter to iwlwifi
-- Disable Intel iwlwifi LAR restrictions
+- Disable Intel iwlwifi LAR (Location Aware Regulatory)
-- Unlock hidden / restricted channels (including 6 GHz)
+- Expose channels normally filtered by NVM validity checks
+- Remove multiple bandwidth and transmit restrictions
-- Remove `NO_IR` limitations (allow AP/initiating transmissions)
+- Remove `NO_IR` limitations (allow AP / initiating transmissions)
-- Enable 6 GHz VLP AP capability regardless of regulatory flags
+- Force-enable 6 GHz VLP AP capability
-- Preserve compatibility with Arch Linux kernel updates
+- Reduce cfg80211 regulatory intersection enforcement
+- Ignore driver and Country-IE regulatory hints
-- Built as external kernel modules (no full kernel rebuild)
+- Built as external kernel modules (no full kernel rebuild required)

 ---

 ## ⚠️ Disclaimer

-> 🚨 **IMPORTANT**
+> 🚨 IMPORTANT

-This project **intentionally bypasses regulatory enforcement mechanisms**.
+This project intentionally bypasses regulatory enforcement mechanisms.

 - May violate local wireless communication laws
 - May cause interference with licensed spectrum users
 - Not certified for production or commercial use

-**By using this software, you accept full responsibility for compliance with your local regulations.**
+Use at your own risk.
+You are responsible for complying with local regulations.

 ---